Hyprtxt/afaa.com/markdown/workshops/group-fitness.md

-## GROUP FITNESS TRAINER
+## Group X Instructor Workshop

 8 CEUs

-**NEW** Group Fitness Trainer **PRACTICAL WORKSHOP**

 This supplemental in-person workshop focuses on the practical application of group fitness leadership techniques.
-A complement to the Group Fitness Certification Program, this one-day event will help you practice your skills and develop confidence for leading freestyle or pre-designed classes.
+A complement to the [Group X Instructor Certification](/courses/group-x), this one-day event will help you practice your skills and develop confidence for leading freestyle or pre-designed classes.

 Topics Include: